Summer time in Europe: Italy, San Marino, and Vatican City

 Summer time is known as "ora legale" (literally "legal hour", referencing the fact that it is mandated by law) in Italy, and it has been adopted and abolished several times: it was observed from 1916 to 1920 and between 1940 and 1948.
 A law was approved in 1965 that took effect the following year, and made the application of summer time mandatory in the whole country.
 Since 1996, it has been coordinated with the European Union.
 San Marino and Vatican City State share land borders solely with Italy and observe the same time as in Italy.

 Netherlands

+The Netherlands did not use a standardised time until 1909, when Amsterdam Time was introduced.
+Amsterdam time was 19 minutes and 32 seconds ahead of GMT (Greenwich Meridian time).
+Later this was corrected to GMT+00:20 for the sake of simplicity.

 In 1940 the German occupants forced the Netherlands to observe CEST, Germany's Daylight Saving Time, effectively advancing its time by one hour and 40 minutes.
 This time stayed in effect year round until 1942, when the normal clock followed the German DST switches.

-The use of DST was abandoned directly after the war, and not observed again until 1977, when summer time was observed again, which it currently still is.
+The use of DST was abandoned directly after the war, and not observed again until 1977, when summer time was observed again, which it still is as of January 2026.